What to do if you find a sick wild animal

 Stay as far away from the animal as possible to avoid causing further stress.

-Try not to touch or move the animal and call our helpline on 03000 999 999 for advice.
-We may ask you to contain an animal so it does not move before we collect them.
+Call our helpline on 03000 999 999 for advice.
 If you need to touch the animal to move it to safety, wear gloves and wash your hands thoroughly afterwards.

 Sick wild animals need specialist help from trained experts.
 Well-meaning people sometimes try to nurse sick animals back to health or hand-rear young animals.